parker-martel/parker-martel/README.md

 ## 🙋‍♂️ About me

 I am a recent graduate of California State University, Fullerton, with a B.S. in Computer Science 💻.
 Based in California ☀️, I am actively seeking my first entry-level software development position.
-My primary programming language is Python, but I am adept at quickly learning and adapting to new technologies.
-I am enthusiastic about exploring new tech stacks and look forward to contributing to a dynamic team in a junior role!
+My primary programming language is Python, but I am open to learning and adapting to new tech stacks.
+I am enthusiastic about exploring new areas of computer science and look forward to contributing to a dynamic team in a junior role!

 ## 🌱 My skillset